sdevisch/hello_spark/docs/05_frameworks.md

 - Numbox DAG demo: building a DAG of typed JIT kernels using Numbox `Node`, `Work`, and `Proxy` to structure complex pipelines and compare against NumPy/Numba
 - Numbox Dynamic DAG demo: runtime reconfiguration of feature graph (varying transforms and degrees per micro-batch), showcasing Proxy caching and Node type-erased dependencies

-### Typical performance hierarchy (may vary)
+### Typical performance hierarchy (may vary by workload)
-1. Jitted NumPy (Numba)
-2. NumPy (vectorized)
-3. Pandas (vectorized)
-4. Spark (distributed; scales far beyond memory)
+- Jitted NumPy (Numba) and NumPy are fastest for pure numerical array kernels when data fits in memory
+- Pandas is generally fast and productive for mixed data types and tabular ops on a single machine
+- Spark is the right choice when you need scale-out, fault tolerance, or big data integrations

-Additionally, when modularizing pipelines into a DAG, Numbox can provide structure and JIT reuse.
+Appendix: When modularizing pipelines into a DAG, Numbox can provide structure and JIT reuse in niche scenarios.
 See `https://github.com/Goykhman/numbox`.

 ### Key takeaways
 - Choose the right tool for the job based on data size and workload